grig23/primetime.en/help/programming/tvsdk-1.4-for-android/qos-statistics-monitor/android-1.4-qos-stats-read.md

 ---
 description: You can read playback, buffering, and device statistics from the QOSProvider class.
-seo-description: You can read playback, buffering, and device statistics from the QOSProvider class.
-seo-title: Read QOS playback, buffering, and device statistics
 title: Read QOS playback, buffering, and device statistics
-uuid: 19228a50-3721-4dc1-89b6-97458518e272
 ---

 # Read QOS playback, buffering, and device statistics{#read-qos-playback-buffering-and-device-statistics}